How do I create a CERA bottle garden? Step-by-step instructions for the CERA series

 Distribute the activated charcoal from bag B evenly over the lava gravel.

 Carefully fill in the plant substrate from bag C.

-Carefully and evenly compact the plant substrate by hand and then dig out 3 small plant holes (for 2 small plants and moss) on the edge of the glass with your fingers, which are deep down to the lava gravel.
+Carefully and evenly compact the plant substrate by hand and then use your fingers to dig a planting hole (a total of 3 are required), which is deep down to the lava gravel.

-Take the plants out of the flower pot by pressing them sideways and standing upside down and place them in the holes.
+Take the plant out of the flower pot by pressing it sideways and standing upside down and place it in the hole.
 Press carefully but firmly on all sides.

 Use a measuring cup to measure 100 ml of water with little lime (ideally rainwater) and distribute it carefully and evenly in the planter.
-Then close it with the glass lid and place it in a bright but not sunny place (ideally north or east window).
+Then close with the glass lid and set up in a bright but not sunny place (ideally north or east window).

 After about 2 to 3 days, the moisture is evenly distributed in the soil.
 Then open the jar again for approx. 24 hours until the superficial moisture has evaporated.
-Repeat this process until the glass no longer steams up during the day.
+Repeat step 10 if necessary (approx. 3 - 4 times) until the glass no longer steams up during the day.
 A slight misting in the morning is normal and shows that the biotope is working well.